On Now

 According to commission, the administrative failures are not isolated incidents but represent a repeated pattern of mismanagement where short-term stop-gap measures are prioritised over sustainable infrastructure development.

-An example cited is the expenditure on water tankering, which municipalities have used as a costly and temporary substitute for functional water pipes and systems, stating this reliance on emergency interventions has depleted municipal funds while failing to resolve the underlying technical issues that deprive the community of their basic rights to water and sanitation.
+An example cited is the expenditure on water tankering, which municipalities have used as a costly and temporary substitute for functional water pipes and systems.
+Such reliance on emergency interventions has depleted municipal funds while failing to resolve the underlying technical issues that deprive the community of their basic rights to water and sanitation.

 Furthermore, the inquiry found several municipalities are failing to communicate effectively with their plans, a lapse that has led to rising levels of community frustration and social instability.